Miguel Vargas Player Props: Dodgers vs. Royals

 Miguel Vargas At The Plate

-- Vargas is batting .199 with 14 doubles, four triples, seven home runs and 35 walks.
+- Vargas is hitting .199 with 14 doubles, four triples, seven home runs and 35 walks.

-- In seven games this season, he has hit a home run (9.5%, and 2.5% of his trips to the dish).
+- In seven games this season, he has hit a long ball (9.5%, and 2.5% of his trips to the plate).

-- In 28.4% of his games this year, Vargas has tallied at least one RBI.
-In nine of those games (12.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 28.4% of his games this season, Vargas has had at least one RBI.
+He's picked up more than one in 12.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.